Hosted by site sponsor WebMate.

 So, is the Apple Silicon MacBook Air right for my needs?

-If you have the budget, EveryMac.com would suggest investing in additional RAM for the MacBook Air at the time of initial system purchase because it cannot be upgraded later.
-With 16 GB or 24 GB of RAM, it likely will extend the useful life of the notebook.
-8 GB of RAM was pretty weak when the Apple Silicon MacBook Air models first were introduced in 2020, and it definitely is weak now.
+If you have the budget, EveryMac.com likewise would suggest investing in additional RAM for the MacBook Air at the time of initial system purchase because it cannot be upgraded later.

-Site sponsor Adorama has new Apple Silicon MacBook Air models with free shipping for all.
-Other World Computing and JemJem sell used and refurb MacBook Air models at bargain prices with free shipping, as well.
+In the US, site sponsor Other World Computing sells used and refurb MacBook Air models at bargain prices with free shipping.

-Need to sell an Apple Silicon MacBook Air or your old Mac for cash?
+Need to sell a MacBook Air or another old Mac for cash?
 A+ BBB-rated site sponsors Cash for Your Mac and GoRoostr buy MacBook Air models and many other Mac notebooks with an instant quote and fast payment.

 Permalink | Report an Error/Typo | Sign Up for Site Update Notices